-New technology measures oxygen in individual red blood cells in real timeMarch 25th, 2013 in Medical research /
+New technology measures oxygen in individual red blood cells in real timeMarch 25, 2013 in Medicine & Health / Medical research

 In an engineering breakthrough, a Washington University in St. Louis biomedical researcher has discovered a way to use light and color to measure oxygen in individual red blood cells in real time.